 Common Mistakes Made When Applying for SSDI

 As stated above, the reason many applications are denied is because of avoidable mistakes or omissions.
 Applying for SSDI benefits can be frustrating, but it is not impossible.
-Below, we look at some of the most common errors people make – errors that could be avoided by retaining our experienced Upper Darby Social Security Disability lawyers.
+Below, we look at some of the most common errors people make – errors that could be avoided by retaining our experienced Upper Darby, PA disability lawyers

 Apply for SSDI Benefits While Still Working Full-Time

 A common error in timing occurs when an applicant applies for disability benefits while they are still working.
 While this makes some sense because people do not want to lose income between stopping working and receiving benefits, the SSA will usually deny these claims.
 If you are engaging in substantial gainful activity (SGA), or earning $1,350 or more, you are not eligible for disability benefits.
 Additionally, your disability must be expected to last at least twelve months or result in your death.
 If you are still working when you file your initial application, it will be difficult to demonstrate you have a qualifying medical impairment.

 Failing to Apply For Benefits When Working Part-Time